Last Updated on

 How long to cook pork chops in the oven?

-You will have to start roasting the potatoes at a higher temperature before you place the pork chops in the oven, as they will need a bit more time than the chops do.
+- You will have to start roasting the potatoes at a higher temperature before you place the meat in the oven, as they will need a bit more time.
 About 15 to 20 minutes should be OK, the potato wedges should be about half cooked at this point.

-After rubbing the pork chops, make some place on the baking tray by pushing some of the potatoes and onions around.
-Place the chops on the tray and return the tray to the oven for another 15-20 minutes depending on the thickness of the pork chops.
+- Make some room on the baking tray by pushing some of the potatoes and onions around.
+Place the meat slices on the tray and return the tray to the oven for another 15-20 minutes depending on the thickness of the meat.

-If you have a meat thermometer, you could check the internal temperature of the pork by inserting the thermometer into the thickest part of the pork chop.
+- If you have a meat thermometer, you could check the internal temperature of the pork by inserting the thermometer into the thickest part of the meat.

-The internal temperature should be of about 58-62 degrees Celsius/ 136-145 degrees Fahrenheit.
-This temperature will make sure that the pork chops will remain juicy and slightly pink.
+- The internal temperature should be about 58-62 degrees Celsius/ 136-145 degrees Fahrenheit.
+This temperature will make sure that the meat will remain juicy and slightly pink.

-However, if you prefer the pork chops to be cooked through, then the internal temperature should reach 66 degrees Celsius/ 150 degrees Fahrenheit.
+- However, if you prefer the chops to be cooked through, then the internal temperature should reach 66 degrees Celsius/ 150 degrees Fahrenheit.
 The meat will be white, but less tender than above.

-Do not overcook the pork chops, it is not nice chewing on a dry piece of meat!
+- Do not overcook, it is not nice chewing on a dry piece of meat!

-Well, you already have the potatoes and the onions and that makes dealing with side dishes for the oven baked pork chops so much easier.
+- Well, you already have the potatoes and the onions and that makes dealing with side dishes for the baked pork chops so much easier.

 PIN IT FOR LATER!